-In the diagram above, each computer has a dedicated function.
+(HDIG).
+For information on the HDIG see the VistA Imaging Hybrid DICOM Image Gateway (HDIG) Installation Guide and the VistA Imaging DICOM Gateway User Manual.
+In the previous diagram, each computer has a dedicated function.
 It is possible to assign any combination of functions to any of these computers.